unt1tler/Mc-Server-Status/README.md

 ## Now for admin mode it is kind of tricky

-( for this, fucking use youre supabase, replace the cred in supabase.ts )
+( for this, fucking use youre supabase, replace the url and key in .env )

 To make someone an admin: